Guide to Teishoku: The Classic Japanese Set Meal

 Miso soup is another essential component for teishoku meals.
 It will almost always be included in a teishoku set, unless the main dish is already a soup.
 Made from dashi broth and miso soybean paste, miso soup can also include ingredients like tofu and wakame seaweed.
 The probiotics in the miso can aid digestion, and it goes well with rice.
 Other similar soups that may accompany teishoku meals can include meat, fish, and seafood, such as tonjiru soup with pork and asari no miso-jiru made with clams.

 Short-grained white rice is the heart of Japanese food and central to any teishoku meal.
-It’s available in many different domestic varieties, some of the being-known being koshi hikari and oo.
+It’s available in many different domestic varieties, with the most well-known being-known being koshihikari.
 For an additional nutritional benefit look for hatsugamai, sprouted rice which has macrobiotic properties, or zakkoku gohan, assorted grain rice made with as many as 16 or 20 varieties of grain.

 Try Teishoku in Japan, for Set Meal That Is like a Personal Banquet!